 In my opinion, growing mint from the cuts of the parent plant is very easy, cheap and effective.
 No parent plants?
 Do not worry!
 Strands obtained from the grocery mint in your kitchen can help you.
 I do not recommend growing mint from seeds, as they vary from the parent plant.
-Also the germination rate is less.
+Also, the germination rate is less.

 PRUNING AND RE-POTTING

-As mint is the fast growing herb, frequent pruning may help in the good and healthy growth of the plant.
-For the reason that, mint is a Runner that grows all year round, the root of the plant becomes pot bound.
+As mint is the fast-growing herb, frequent pruning may help in the good and healthy growth of the plant.
+For the reason that mint is a Runner that grows all year round, the root of the plant becomes pot bound.
 So it is vital that plants are re-potted on a yearly basis.

-We had a one year old mint plant.
+We had a one-year-old mint plant.
 I recently re-potted to different pots.

-Pot bound leads to the insufficient space for the plant to grow.
+Pot bound leads to insufficient space for the plant to grow.
 So it deficit growing fast, healthy looking, leaves will be smaller.

 Remove the whole plant if necessary.
 Identify and separate the healthy plants for re-potting.
 Harvest the rest.

 Now plant the healthy strands in different pots with good space.
-Usually March is the best month for pruning and re-potting.
+Usually, March is the best month for pruning and re-potting.

 Either place them in the shade or sun, according to your preference.
-I placed them in partial shade area.
+I placed them in a partial shade area.
 Now they are ready for this summer.